 Graduating from the University of Sydney with Bachelor of Science and Bachelor of Education (with Honours) degrees, Ms Crosswell came to Santa to engage our students in algebra, trigonometry and all types of equations.
-A prodigious conference attendee, Ms Crosswell has also been invited to present her teaching strategies at next month’s Mathematical Association of NSW Primary and Middle Years Conference, “Talking Mathematically: Communicating Clearly”.
+A prodigious conference attendee, Ms Crosswell was also invited to present her teaching strategies at a recent Mathematical Association of NSW Primary and Middle Years Conference, ‘Talking Mathematically: Communicating Clearly’.

-In a session called “A Mixed Bag of Lessons” Ms Crosswell will describe the best ideas from her teaching, including “the rewarding moments as well as the hardships along the way”.
+In a session called ‘A Mixed Bag of Lessons’ Ms Crosswell described the best ideas from her teaching, including ‘the rewarding moments as well as the hardships along the way’.

-Of the 140 students she is teaching here this year, it looks like the Year 8 class has had the most fun maths lesson so far.
+Of the 140 students she taught in her first year at Santa, it looks like the Year 8 class has had the most fun maths lesson.

 Challenging herself to find creative ways to engage students, Ms Crosswell recently conducted a lesson with a difference.
 She set up an equation scavenger hunt, posting questions around the school.
 Students left their desks and even the classroom.
 Successful answers led them to different learning spaces (all numbered) with the last question’s answer being the room number of their own classroom.

 They loved it and keep asking when the next hunt will be!